Renahud/devoxx-2022/content/notes/App modernization.md

 Do not connect your new microservice to the legacy database Do not make your service write data in multiple databases

+### Debezium
+Generates events based on the activity on a legacy database that can be sent to a kafka stream.
+The new service can then update it's database listening to that stream.

+on the new service
+**Quarkus + Apache Camel**